docpad/docpad-plugin-text/README.md

 My creator's firstname is: Benjamin
 My creator's lastname is: Lupton
 My creator's fullname is: Benjamin Lupton
+The markdown example is: this is so <strong>awesome</strong>
+The markdown eco example is: here is a random number: <strong>0.5123213213123</strong>
 ```

 Which is incredibly useful for abstracting out common generic pieces of text from your templates and placing them inside your configuration files.
 A common use case for this is easy configurability of skeletons, as well as easier translation of your website.

+If you are embedding a text block in a text block, it is best that you name your text block like so `<t:myName>blah</t:myName>` that way our parser won't get confused as easily :)

 ## Install